starlight-consultants/grunt-sf-tooling/README.md

 # grunt-sf-tooling

-> Grunt tasks to retrieve and updated SalesForce components via the Tooling APIgi
+> Grunt tasks to retrieve and updated SalesForce components via the Tooling API.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`